 The District provides insurance benefits to employees via participation in the Brown County Schools Insurance Consortium.
 Health insurance premiums increased by 2% for fiscal year 2020.
-Fiscal years 2021-2024 projections are based on estimates of 5% annual increases.
-It should be noted that the national average trend in health insurance costs has hovered at or near an annual rate of 6% which is much higher than the general rate of inflation and the District's revenue growth.
+Fiscal years 2021-2024 projections are based on estimates of a 5% annual increase for FY21, 8% and 7% increases respectfully for FY22 and 23 to offset expected medical cost due to COVID-19 impacts on medical providers, and a 5% increase in FY24.
 Beginning with the October 2019 enrollment period, the District did implement a new medical insurance opt-out payment program to those employees who enroll in another providers (spouse, guardian) coverage plan.
 That program in FY2020 saved the District \$154,410 with the corresponding opt-outs payments in FY 2021 of \$83,200, for a net savings to the District of \$71,210.